OpenVPN ALS (Adito) Stops

 find /var/hda/web-apps/adito/server -name *.log

-#4 Updated by rdagijones about 7 years ago
+#4 Updated by rdagijones almost 8 years ago

 Just tried to install OpenVPN ALS app on my personal server.
 Installation completes but does not run.
 Checking /var/hda/web-apps/adito/server/logs/adito.log I get the following: